rogersm/cl-ecs/README.md

  (decf (value (component entity 'health))))

 ;; define a method for the handle-input system.
-;; note: this will be called for all entities that possess the player-controlled component as in ;; the defsys definition.
+;; note: this will be called for all entities that possess the player-controlled AND health components as in ;; the defsys definition.
 (defmethod do-system ((system handle-input) entity) "Your player input event code goes here")